Johnny Depp, Alice Cooper, And Joe Perry: Seven Weird Stories About The Hollywood Vampires

 Johnny Depp, Alice Cooper, and Joe Perry are Hollywood Vampires.
-These Vampires are a living tribute to the fallen heroes of rock music, and the rock and roll lifestyle.
-Here Are seven fun, weird, and fascinating facts about this multi-talented Vampires from Hollywood.
+These vampires are a living tribute to the fallen heroes of rock music and the rock and roll lifestyle.
+Here are seven fun, weird, and fascinating facts about these multi-talented vampires from Hollywood.

 While well-known actor Johnny Depp, Aerosmith’s guitarist Joe Perry and shock rock frontman Alice Cooper may seem an unlikely trio, Cooper, Depp, and Perry certainly put on quite a show as Hollywood Vampires.